 - Place a few leaves in the bottom of the pot to be used for cooking.

-- Cook until done, about 25 minutes or until broth has cooked off.
+- Cook until done, about 45 minutes in total or until broth has cooked off.

-- Remove lid and plate.
+- Remove lid.
 Place the serving dish over the pot and then flip.
-Remove pot and serve immediately with yogurt and lemon wedges.
+Remove pot and serve immediately with yogurt and salad.